NATIONAL PHARMACIST DAY

 Ira Hamilton Hays – 1922

-During World War II, Hays and five other U.S. Marines raised the American flag on Mount Suribachi at Iwo Jima during the six week siege on the island.
-Photographer Joe Rosenthal captured the event on film and the photo would later be used to create the Marine War Memorial at Arlington, Virginia.
+During World War II, Hays and five other U.S. Marines raised the American flag on Mount Suribachi at Iwo Jima during the six-week siege on the island.
+Photographer Joe Rosenthal captured the event on film.
+The photo would later be used to create the Marine War Memorial at Arlington, Virginia.
+The names of the other Marines are:

 Jeff Bezos – 1964